Org Management

 Org admins can grant themselves developer access to any app billed to the org.
 App developers can publish new app versions, deprecate old app versions, and manage the group of developers and authorized users of the app.

-If you would like to set up an org for multiple DNAnexus users to join, contact us at DNAnexus Support.
+If you would like to set up an org for multiple DNAnexus users to join, contact DNAnexus Support.

 Provisioning New DNAnexus Accounts